 The meeting starts Tuesday and ends early Wednesday afternoon.
 The generally downbeat US economic data has led to expectations for further easing of US monetary policy aka QE3.
 Most folks think the Fed will implement some form of fresh easing of US monetary policy at this week's meeting.

 The USD index traded higher Monday, but did hit a 4 wk low overnight.

-Crude Oil futures prices were lower Tuesday after hitting a 6.5-month low of 91.12 bbl Monday.
-Crude Oil remains in a Bearish fundamental and technical mode.
+Nymex Crude Oil futures prices were weaker Monday morning.
+Crude Oil remains in an overall Bearish fundamental and technical posture IMO.

 The London PM Gold fix is 1,615.50 vs the prior London PM fixing at 1,627.25.